Prevention of Global Warming

 Advancement of Renewable Energy Power Generation Business

-The Group has been advancing this business with the target of expanding the total capacity of our renewable power generation portfolio in Japan and overseas to over one million kW by the end of fiscal 2022.
-We achieved this target by acquiring shares in Japan Renewable Energy (JRE) in January 2022.
-In addition, with the integration of ENEOS’s renewable energy business with JRE in April 2023, we expect to further strengthen the growth of our renewable energy business.
-Our renewable energy power generation capacity stands at approximately 1.26 million kW (as of June 2023, including projects under construction).
+The Group has been advancing this business with the target of expanding the total capacity of our renewable power generation portfolio in Japan and overseas to over two million kW by the end of fiscal 2025.
+With the integration of ENEOS’s renewable energy business into ENEOS Renewable Energy (ERE) in April 2023, we are seeking the further growth of our renewable energy business.
+Our renewable energy power generation capacity stands at approximately 1.27 million kW (as of June 2024, including projects under construction).

-For information on our renewable energy power plants, see the ENEOS website.
+For information on our renewable energy power plants, see the ERE website.

 Planned Power Generation Projects